Methodology of the Millennia 2015 Foresight Research Process

 In summary: three Levels of Foresight Research

 Millennia 2015 Process is built with Foresight as a method.
-The three sessions will develop their work on this basis:
+The three sessions are developing their work on this basis:

 2008 - Information Transfer